Pitch-accent language: Slovenian

 In Slovenian, there are two concurrent standard accentual systems: the older, tonal, with three "pitch accents", and the younger, dynamic (i.e., stress-based), with louder and longer syllables.
 The stress-based system was introduced because two thirds of Slovenia has lost its tonal accent.
 In practice, however, even the stress-based accentual system is just an abstract ideal, and speakers generally retain their own dialect even when they try to speak Standard Slovenian.
-For example, speakers of urban dialects in the west of Slovenia without distinctive length fail to introduce a quantitative opposition when they speak the standard language.
+For example, speakers of urban dialects in western Slovenia without distinctive length fail to introduce a quantitative opposition when they speak the standard language.

 The older accentual system is tonal and free (jágoda 'strawberry', malína 'raspberry', gospodár 'master, lord').
 There are three kinds of accents: short falling (è), long falling (ȇ) and long rising (é).
 Non-final syllables always have long accents: rakîta 'crustacea', tetíva 'sinew'.
 The short falling accent is always in the final syllable: bràt 'brother'.
 Three-way opposition among accents can only then be present: deskà 'board' : blagọ̑ 'goods, ware' : gospá 'lady'.
 Accent can be mobile throughout the inflectional paradigm: dȃr — darȗ, góra — gorẹ́ — goràm, bràt — bráta — o brȃtu, kráva — krȃv, vóda — vodọ̑ — na vọ̑do).
 The distinction is made between open -e- and -o- (either long or short) and closed -ẹ- and -ọ- (always long).

+Emilian

+The variety of Emilian as spoken in the city of Parma has been described as having a contrast between "simple" and "rising" pitch in accented syllables.
+Simple pitch originates from historical short stressed vowels, while rising pitch comes from original long vowels, which could only occur in stressed position (and are, in fact, analysed by some to be merely allophonic).
+In accented syllables where the vowel is followed by a coda sonorant (/l, m, n, r/) before another consonant, the vowel itself has simple pitch, but the combination of said vowel with the sonorant shows either rising or falling pitch.

+An orthography was devised by University of Parma professor Guido Michelini to be able to reflect pitch in writing.
+Vowels with rising or falling pitch are doubled, and an accent mark (grave or acute, to indicate vowel quality) is placed on the first vowel of the two if the pitch is falling, and on the second if the pitch is rising.
+Vowels with simple tone are written as single, and generally bear the accent mark.
+To this day, however, this orthographic proposal has not enjoyed widespread use.

+Certain words that have rising pitch by default show simple pitch when used as proclitics.
+For instance, "soóra" ("up", "on top", "upward") can be used as an adverb ("mètla soóra", "put it on top") with rising pitch, or as a preposition ("mètla sóra al dvanseèl", "put it over the windowsill").